Highlandale, Mississippi

 Highlandale is an unincorporated community located in Leflore County, Mississippi, United States.
 Highlandale is approximately 3 mi north of Schlater.
 It is part of the Greenwood, Mississippi micropolitan area.

 Highlandale is located on the former Southern Railway and was once home to a depot.
-The community was also home to a spur track.
+The community was also home to a branch line.

 A post office operated under the name Hilandale from 1901 to 1904 and under the name Highlandale from 1904 to 1910.